cjhnbls/pipelinedb-doc-cn/continuous-views.rst

     [ ORDER BY expression ] [ NULLS { FIRST | LAST } ] [, ...] ]
     [ frame_clause ]

-.. note:: PipelineDB's **window_definition's** do not support an :code:`ORDER BY` clause if the input rows come from a stream.
+.. note:: PipelineDB's **window_definitions** do not support an :code:`ORDER BY` clause if the input rows come from a stream.
 In such cases, the stream row's :code:`arrival_timestamp` field is implictly used as the :code:`ORDER BY` clause.

 **frame_clause**
   Defines the window frame for window functions that depend on the frame (not all do).
 The window frame is a set of related rows for each row of the query (called the current row).
 The **frame_clause** can be one of